Zach Pakulniewicz

 The line to get in extended all the way to the parking deck, which aligned with our expectations given the ticket fiasco.
 However, it was quick to disperse, and our show would be soon to start after.

-The opening act was a local band called verity den; I am a little torn on how I feel about them.
-They did not have a commanding stage presence, and the first half of the set felt like it couldn’t decide between generic indie mush or choppy frenetic vocals.
+The opening act was a local band called verity den; I am a little undecided on them.
+They did not have a commanding stage presence, and the first half of the set felt like it couldn’t decide between indie mush or frenetic vocals.
 The second half of the set did improve, though.
 It was clear the group has taken a lot of influence from Sonic Youth and the Velvet Underground, and that is a sound I don’t need to be sold on irregardless of originality.